Veritas University

 Veritas University is a private university located in Abuja.
 It was founded in March 2002 by the Catholic Church in Nigeria.
 The Institution received its provisional operation licence in 2007 from the National Universities Commission and commenced admission of students in October 2008, at its take-off campus in Obehie, Abia State, Nigeria.

+They succeeded in winning tech and debate.
+Winning the 3rd African Telecommunication Union (ATU) Africa Innovation Challenge ($20,000 prize) for its Software Engineering Lab's initiatives.

 History

 Veritas University Abuja (VUNA), also known as the Catholic University of Nigeria, was founded by the Catholic Bishops Conference of Nigeria through a resolution given at its March 2002 meeting in Abuja.
 The initiative was born by the collective desire of the attending Bishops for a University that would provide high-quality tertiary education according to the tradition of the Catholic Church.

 The Institution received its provisional operation licence in 2007 from the National Universities Commission and commenced admission of students in October 2008 at its take-off campus in Obehie, Abia State, Nigeria.
 In 2014, it moved to its permanent site with its campus now located in the Bwari Area Council of the Federal Capital Territory, Abuja, Nigeria.

-The University emphasizes moral values, self-reliance and the development of the students’ entrepreneurial capabilities for the social and economic benefit of the graduates and the Nigerian society.
+The University emphasizes moral values, self-reliance and the development of the students' entrepreneurial capabilities for the social and economic benefit of the graduates and the Nigerian society.